Get the FREE one-click dictionary software for Windows

 Derived forms: transplanted, transplants, transplanting

-Type of: animal tissue, be, displace, enter, infix, insert, introduce, movement, op [informal], operation, shift, surgery, surgical operation, surgical procedure, surgical process
+Type of: animal tissue, be, displace, enter, exist, infix, insert, introduce, movement, op [informal], operation, shift, surgery, surgical operation, surgical procedure, surgical process

 Encyclopedia: Transplant